ufopcsilab/projects/projects_undergrad.md

 > Description: Recent advances in Automatic Speech Recognition have made it possible to achieve a quality never seen before in the literature, both for languages with abundant data, such as English, which has a large number of studies and for the Portuguese language, which has a more limited amount of resources and studies.
 This research project explores state-of-the-art techniques for the Portuguese.
 >
+4) **Hyper-parameter optimization**
+> Professor: Rodrigo Silva
+>
+> Description: This project aims to find the best set of parameters to improve machine learning model performance.
+It will compare various optimization techniques and evaluation schemes on different data types and tasks, providing practical guidelines for hyper-parameter optimization in machine learning.

 ## Data Science
 1) **Pattern recognition and machine learning techniques applied to financial problems**
 > Professors: Eduardo Luz and Gladston Moreira